djacomy/clips_poc/README.md

 - Make cartographies in France of the Parisian cities (Grand Paris Seine and Oise, Vernon, Palaiseau, Saclay, etc.) via umap and import markers in our database.
-- Provide the meam to see cartographies by cities for any consumer.
+- Provide the meam to see cartographies by cities for any consumers.

 ### V1

 - Create a register page to onboard on the project as consumer, producter and Cities autorities.
 - Create a consumer dashboard to view how green is this house area
-- Create a producter and Cities autorities dashord to pick on the map their production site and provide characteristic data.
+- Create a producter and Cities autorities dashoard to pick on the map their production site and provide characteristic data.

 ### V2